This post contains affiliate links; see my privacy policy for details.

 Order both new and used books from a Certified B Corp.
 Better World Books helps to keep books out of landfills, while funding education and literacy programs around the world.

-Bookshop is a Certified B Corp that puts at least 10% of every purchase into a pot, which is divided equally among indie book stores that are members.
-It's the best of both worlds – because we all want those local shops to continue existing, but sometimes the convenience of ordering online just wins out.
+Bookshop is a Certified B Corp that gives at least 10% of every purchase to indie book stores.
+It's the best of both worlds – keep local shops in business, and have the convenience of ordering online when we need it.

-Tilted Map has a Bookshop storefront, where you can check out my favorite travel, food and sustainability books, and order anything else you want – supporting indie bookshops and this indie blog!
+(Tilted Map has a Bookshop storefront where you can shop my recommended travel, food and sustainability books.
+Or order anything else you want – supporting indie bookshops and this indie blog!)

 You can search for books on Bookshop below, or check out Tilted Map’s storefront on Bookshop, which has all of the food and travel books I’ve mentioned on the blog together in one place.

-For any kind of sustainable products – toiletries, yoga pants, tech, you name it – this Colorado-based start-up is my favorite place to shop.
+For any kind of sustainable products – toiletries, yoga pants, tech, you name it – this Colorado-based start-up is my favorite shop.
+They have the best selection, and the best sustainability credentials compared with other online stores for sustainable products.

-Save 10% on any order with the code TILTEDMAP10
+Save 10% at Earth Hero with the code TILTEDMAP10

 In the interest of consuming and accumulating less stuff, I’ve mostly stopped gifting anything that’s not edible.
 But when I occasionally feel the need to give something, Novica is a great source for artisan-made, Fair Trade items.